WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 and sets it as a static method, getter, or setter with the given name on the wrapper of the current constructor.

-If the `protoconfig` has a `parentidx`, the prototype of the current configured prototype is set to the object at the given index in the prototypes array.
+If the `protoconfig` has a `parentidx` other than -1, the prototype of the current configured prototype is set to the object at the given index in the prototypes array.
 The index must be less than the current prototype index and the parent prototype must be a valid prototype, i.e. it must be a JS object or null.

 > TODO: The wrappers for making a function callable with `new`
 > and for taking the receiver as a first parameter should be separated out into